Hamilton 5 Furlongs 4 yards

 Results on good to soft or softer going are shown in red.

 *Please note as from 30th March 2011 Stall numbering on right handed courses was switched, so that the inside stall is always stall number 1.
-Therefore the data below although still valid should be reversed.
+However the results have been plotted in the chart below as if the stall numbering has always been his way at Hamilton.
+So for instance if there was a winner from stall 12 of 12 prior to 2011, this would be plotted below as stall 1 of 12.

 WINNING STALL NUMBER